HarisAhmad16/instawork/README.md

 ## Check if Python is installed

-## Install pipenv and django first:
+## Install pipenv and Django if you don't have it:
 1. pip3 install pipenv
 2. pipenv shell
 3. pipenv install django